MatheuZSecurity/detect-lkm-rootkit-cheatsheet/README.md

 - `/var/log/dmesg*` # Kernel messages logs, captured by the dmesg command
 - `/var/log/kern.log` # Stores logs of kernel events and messages, useful for monitoring and debugging
 - `/dev/kmsg` # Interface for sending and reading kernel messages in real time
 - `dmesg` # Command to view kernel logs messages and boot
+- `journalctl -k` # Shows kernel logs captured by systemd-journald

 ### Tools open source